 Unaccompanied youth are at a much higher risk for labor and sex trafficking, assault and other forms of victimization than their housed peers.
 Most unaccompanied youth are unable to access safe housing or shelter, for a combination of reasons, including: being too young to consent for services without a parent; fear of child welfare involvement; and the lack of services overall: more than half of those who seek shelter cannot access it because shelters are full.
-The risks for unaccompanied youth also extend to many infants and toddlers, as research indicates as many as 20% of homeless youth become pregnant.
+The risks for unaccompanied youth also extend to many infants and toddlers, as research indicates that 44% percent of young women experiencing homelessness, ages 18 to 25, are pregnant or parenting.
+In fact, unmarried parenting youth have a 200% higher risk of homelessness than youth without children.
 Providing appropriate services to keep unaccompanied youth safe and secure permanent housing for them requires inter-agency collaboration and strategies that recognize the unique developmental needs and strengths of young people.

-- The National Network for Youth also has prepared a state-by-state look at what is required for obtaining not only IDs, but also proof of Social Security numbers, and birth certificates.
+The National Network for Youth is a policy advocacy organization dedicated to the prevention and eradication of youth homelessness in America.
+This is a state-by-state look at what is required for obtaining not only IDs, but also proof of Social Security numbers, and birth certificates.

 The Coalition for Juvenile Justice is leading “Collaborating for Change: Addressing Youth Homelessness and Juvenile Justice,” a national campaign to decrease the overlap between youth homelessness and juvenile justice involvement.
 In collaboration with project partners the National Network for Youth and the National League of Cities’ Institute for Youth, Education, and Families, the project will generate policy and practice recommendations, training and technical assistance resources, and avenues for greater collaboration across systems.

 National Runaway Safeline provides support to youth who have run away from home, as well as their parents and guardians.